-- Ap1 2.1.1 You are liable to pay a UK fee if you are 'settled' in the UK on the first day of the academic year of your module, and you have been ordinarily and lawfully resident in the UK for the three years prior to the first day of the academic year of your module. - Ap1 2.1.2 If you are 'temporarily absent' from the UK and either you or a relevant family member are temporarily working outside the UK, you will be classified as ordinarily and lawfully resident in the UK and therefore eligible to pay a UK fee, provided you were settled in the UK for the three years immediately prior to being temporarily outside the UK. - Ap1 2.1.3 If you are ordinarily and lawfully resident in the Channel Islands or the Isle of Man, you are not eligible to pay a UK fee.
+- Ap1 2.1.4 You have exercised a right of residence in the EEA and Switzerland before 1st January 2021 and the below apply; - a) you left the UK and exercised a right of residence in the EEA and Switzerland before 1st January 2021, having already been settled in the UK; - b) on 31st December 2020 you were either ordinarily resident in - the EEA (excluding the UK), Switzerland, the EU overseas territories and the British overseas territories or; - the UK, provided this period of ordinary residence started after 31st December 2017 and immediately followed a period of ordinary residence in the EEA (excluding the UK), Switzerland, the EU overseas territories and the British overseas territories; and - c) you have been ordinarily resident in the UK, the EEA, Switzerland, the EU overseas territories and the British overseas territories for the three years prior to the first day of the Seasonal Academic Year of your module; and - d) you are 'settled' in the UK as of the first day of the Seasonal Academic Year of your module. - Ap1 2.1.5 If you are 'temporarily absent' from the UK and either you or a relevant family member are temporarily working outside the UK, you will be classified as ordinarily and lawfully resident in the UK and therefore eligible to pay a UK fee, provided you were settled in the UK for the three years immediately prior to being temporarily outside the UK. - Ap1 2.1.6 If you are ordinarily and lawfully resident in the Channel Islands or the Isle of Man, you are not eligible to pay a UK fee.